MUnique/OpenMU/README.md

 Welcome to the OpenMU project.

-This project aims to create an easy to use, extendable and customizable server for a MMORPG called "MU Online" in the version of Season 6 Episode 3 using the ENG (english) protocol.
+This project aims to create an easy to use, extendable and customizable server for a MMORPG called "MU Online".
+The server supports multiple versions of the game, but the main focus is version of Season 6 Episode 3 using the ENG (english) protocol.
 However, parts of the software can also be suitable for the development of other games, even for other kind of games.

-The code is a complete rewrite from scratch - it's not based on any pre-existing projects, and it's also explicitly not based on the well-known decompiled server source of "Deathway" or one of its countless derivates.
+The code is a complete rewrite from scratch - it's not based on any pre-existing projects, and it's also explicitly not based on decompiled server sources or their countless derivates.

 There also exists a [blog](https://munique.net) which may contain some valuable information about this development.

 ## Current project state ##
 This project is currently under development without any release.
+You can try the current state by using the available docker image, also mentioned in the [quick start guide](QuickStart.md).

 ## Licensing ##
 This project is released under the MIT license (see LICENSE file).